Tips for managing holiday stress

 Be in the moment

-It’s easy to get wrapped up in the hustle and bustle of the holiday season, which may leave you asking, “Why are the holidays stressful”?
+It’s easy to get wrapped up in the hustle and bustle of the holiday season, which may leave you asking, “Why are the holidays so stressful”?
 This can understandably create added stress that interferes with enjoying the moment.
-Instead, take each moment as it comes.
+Instead, take each moment as it comes and try to increase your presence.

 Reap the rewards of your planning so you can sit back and relax.
 People don’t remember all the details; they remember how they felt when they spent time with you.